cgil/simmer/PRD.md

 ### 6.3.
 Cooking Mode Flow

 1. User opens a recipe detail page.
-2. User selects the desired serving size (optional).
+2. User adjusts the serving size (optional).
-3. System updates ingredient amounts in real time.
+3. The system updates ingredient quantities in real time.
-4. User taps “Cook Now” (or similar button).
+4. User taps “Cook Now.”
 5. System displays step-by-step instructions in large text.
-6. User swipes or taps “Next Step” to proceed.
-7. User completes cooking and can exit cooking mode.
+6. Ingredient references reflect scaled amounts.
+7. User navigates steps with Next/Previous.

 ---

 ## 7. Acceptance Criteria

--   **AC-1**: Pasting a URL from a standard recipe site (e.g., Allrecipes, Food Network, blog sites) correctly auto-fills title, at least one image, ingredient list, and instructions.
+-   **AC-1**: Pasting a URL from a standard recipe site (e.g., Allrecipes, Food Network, blog sites) auto-fills title, at least one image, ingredient list (with numeric amounts), instructions, and the base servings if found.
 -   **AC-2**: The user can confirm or edit the parsed recipe data before saving.
--   **AC-3**: Searching for an ingredient (e.g., “chicken”) returns recipes with “chicken” in the ingredients.
+-   **AC-3**: Searching by an ingredient (e.g., “chicken”) returns recipes containing that ingredient in the JSON structure.
--   **AC-4**: Serving size changes recalculate ingredient amounts correctly in both the detail view and cooking mode.
+-   **AC-4**: Serving size changes recalculate ingredient amounts in both detail view and cooking mode.
 -   **AC-5**: The recipe detail and cooking mode pages are fully responsive on an iPhone screen.
--   **AC-6**: The system can handle unsuccessful AI extractions by allowing the user to paste the ingredients or instructions manually if needed.
+-   **AC-6**: The system can handle unsuccessful AI extractions by allowing the user to paste ingredients/instructions manually if needed.
+-   **AC-7**: Ingredient amounts use sensible rounding for scaled servings in cooking mode.

 ---

 ## 8. Additional Notes / Assumptions

--   **Single User Account**: Both the user and spouse share one login.
+-   **Single User Account**: Both partners share one login.
 No multi-user roles.
--   **AI Provider**: OpenAI or similar third-party service with a standard REST API for text analysis/parsing.
+-   **AI Provider**: OpenAI or similar third-party service with a REST API for text parsing.
 -   **Costs**: Must consider usage-based costs for AI calls.
--   **Offline Use**: Not in scope for this MVP; an internet connection is required to fetch AI extraction and sync data.
+-   **Offline Use**: Not in scope for MVP; the app requires an internet connection for AI extraction and data sync.
+-   **Data Structure**: Numeric ingredient amounts, units, base servings, plus JSON-based instructions with sections support dynamic scaling and cooking steps.

 ---

 **End of Document**

-This PRD outlines the minimum viable product for a personal, AI-powered recipe webapp—now called **Simmer**—relying on manual URL input, with core features of recipe parsing, catalog, search, and cooking mode.
-It should serve as a clear blueprint for the development team or AI assistants.
+This PRD reflects the latest decisions on storing numeric ingredient amounts, base servings, and supporting dynamic scaling for a cooking-focused experience.
+The updates ensure Simmer remains easy to use, with minimal overhead and a clear path for future enhancements.